Entrepreneurs du Monde's program in France

 France: Geographical, historical and economic context

-French culture is characterised by diversity, strong regional identities, cultural borrowings and its geographic, ethnic and political stability.
+French culture is marked by its diversity, regional identity, debts to other people and its geographic, ethnic and political stability.

 Entrepreneurs du Monde in France

-In 2015, Entrepreneurs du Monde moved its head office from Poitiers to Vaulx-en-Velin in the dynamic city of Lyon.
-Since then, the city of Lyon has been welcoming hundreds of refugee and Roma families into a situation where the number of people below the poverty line is growing significantly across the region, and where basic rights such as housing remain out of reach for many people.
+In 2015 Entrepreneurs du Monde moved its headquarters from Poitiers to Vaulx-en-Velin to integrate the dynamism of the Lyon metropolitan area.
+Since that year, the Lyon Metropolis has accepted hundreds of refugee families in an environment where the number of people below the poverty line is already growing noticeably throughout the area and where the rights to essentials, such as housing, remain inaccessible for many people.

 Witnessing at close quarters this despair, Entrepreneurs du Monde expressed, during its strategic planning in September 2016, its desire to start activities in France, in line with its core business : economic integration of highly vulnerable families (statutory refugees, homeless, single parents, people on minimum benefits and adults with disabilities) through entrepreneurship while facilitating their access to essential goods and services.

 Two progammes have now been launched: ICI (Incubation-Creation-Integration) which helps very vulnerable people to launch their enterprises in the catering sector and Un Toit Vers l’Emploi (a roof towards employment) which helps homeless people get into work, primarily by offering them a home.